josevnz/nyrr/README.md

       allow_local_mode: true
 ```

-All these artifacts will get deployed on an external volume that will be mounted by the Grafana container.
+All these artifacts are deployed on an external volume that is mounted by the Grafana container.

-To recap we now have the following:
+To recap you now have the following:

 1. Web server to provide the race results over HTTP
 2. A CSV datasource that can ingest the CSV file